Plan your Cloud migration

 Review your migration

 The sections below describe each step in detail and explain some common errors that you may come across.
-If you have technical questions or issues while using the migration assistant, contact our support team.

 Running a test migration